MutualDEX/bigswap-org/src/pages/blog/09-uni/index.md

 - ETH/WBTC

-5,000,000 UNI will be allocated per pool to LPs proportional to liquidity, which roughly translates to:
+5,000,000 BGSP will be allocated per pool to LPs proportional to liquidity, which roughly translates to:

-- 83,333 UNI per pool per day
+- 83,333 BGSP per pool per day

-- 13.5 UNI per pool per block (14s blocktime)
+- 13.5 BGSP per pool per block (14s blocktime)

-These UNI are not subject to vesting or lock up.
+These BGSP are not subject to vesting or lock up.

-After 30 days, governance will reach its vesting cliff and Uniswap governance will control all UNI vested to the Uniswap treasury.
-At this point, governance can vote to allocate UNI towards grants, strategic partnerships, governance initiatives, additional liquidity mining pools, and other programs.
+After 30 days, governance will reach its vesting cliff and Bigswap governance will control all BGSP vested to the Bigswap treasury.
+At this point, governance can vote to allocate BGSP towards grants, strategic partnerships, governance initiatives, additional liquidity mining pools, and other programs.

 **Governance assets**

 A community-managed treasury opens up a world of infinite possibilities.
-We hope to see a variety of experimentation, including ecosystem grants and public goods funding, both of which can foster additional Uniswap ecosystem growth.
+We hope to see a variety of experimentation, including ecosystem grants and public goods funding, both of which can foster additional Bigswap ecosystem growth.
 Uniswap has set the standard for automated liquidity provision: it is now time to set the benchmark for responsible but radical, long-term aligned on-chain governance systems.

-Uniswap governance will be live from day one, although control over the treasury will be delayed until October 17 2020 12:00am UTC.
-Control over the Uniswap fee switch is subject to a 180 day time lockdelay.
+Bigswap governance will be live from day one, although control over the treasury will be delayed until October 17 2020 12:00am UTC.
+Control over the Bigswap fee switch is subject to a 180 day time lockdelay.

 These grace periods provide the Uniswap community enough time to familiarize itself with the governance system, bring in **a diverse and high-quality set of protocol delegates,** and begin discussions and communications around potential governance proposals.